Thomas Wentworth Higginson: Politics and militant abolitionism

 The Compromise of 1850 brought new challenges and new ambitions for the unemployed minister.
 He ran as the Free Soil Party candidate for Massachusetts's 3rd congressional district in 1850 but lost.
 Higginson called upon citizens to uphold God's law and disobey the Fugitive Slave Act of 1850.

 He joined the Boston Vigilance Committee, an organization whose purpose was to protect fugitive slaves from pursuit and capture.
 His joining of the group was inspired by the arrest and trial of the free black Frederick Jenkins, known as Shadrach.
 Abolitionists helped him escape to Canada.
 He participated with Wendell Phillips and Theodore Parker in the attempt at freeing Thomas Sims, a Georgia slave who had escaped to Boston.
 In 1854, when the escaped Anthony Burns was threatened with extradition under the Fugitive Slave Act, Higginson led a small group who stormed the federal courthouse in Boston with battering rams, axes, cleavers, and revolvers.
 They could not prevent Burns from being taken back to the South.
+A courthouse guard was killed, proof that "war had really begun."
 Higginson received a saber slash on his chin; he wore the scar proudly for the rest of his life.

-In 1852, Higginson became pastor of the Free Church in Worcester.
+In 1852, Higginson became pastor of the "fervently anti-slavery" Free Church in Worcester.
 During his tenure, Higginson not only supported abolition, but also temperance, labor rights, and rights of women.